aaronj1335/vscode-aaronsbeancountutils/README.md

     It will also copy the `3000` to the clipboard.

-    It is smart enough to ignore the leading comment.
+    It is smart enough to ignore the leading comment, and understand postings with prices:

+        Assets:Vanguard:VTSAX 100 VTSAX {110 USD} ; 11000

+- An action to open a new tab with the `bean-doctor context` of the current transaction under the cursor.

 ## Developing